Twitter account of China's state broadcaster hacked

 The tweet on Monday evening appeared to refer to an article in Hong Kong's South China Morning Post newspaper.

 "The CCTV News Twitter account was targeted on October 21 and used illegally to post incorrect information copied from other sources," CCTV said through its English-language Twitter account.
-"The unauthorised information was deleted."
+"The unauthorized information was deleted."

 CCTV spokeswoman Zhang Xiaojian confirmed that one of the broadcaster's Twitter accounts was hacked, but did not elaborate.